 Remember, though, to take everything with a grain of salt.
 No personality tests have been proven to be statistically significant or accurate.
 So just because your Meyers-Briggs tells you something doesn’t mean that it’s correct or applicable to the way you learn, work, or grow.
 Interpret your results loosely and always leave room for other traits to shine through, even if other characteristics don’t fit perfectly into the defined personality reflected by your results.

 Be careful not to let your “personality,” whether assigned by the Meyers-Briggs, the Enneagram, or even astrology, get in the way of how you do your job or collaborate with your colleagues.
-Sure, these kinds of tests can help you think more about your strengths and weaknesses, which is important to understand and anticipate how you work and how you will need support.
+Sure, these kinds of tests can help you think more about your strengths and weaknesses, which are important to understand and can help you anticipate how you work and how you will need support.
 But, if you focus too much on your personality type, you will limit your perspective of what you can accomplish.
 Always leave room for growth, interpretation and change, but let your personality reflect who you truly are, no matter what a test says.